Virginia Solis Zuiker

 Financial Counselors Working with Cultural Minority Families: The purpose of this research project is to examine cultural considerations as it affects financial decision-making in minority families.

-Rural Families Speak: Tracking the well-being and functioning of rural low-income families in the context of welfare reform.
-The Minnesota state team is one of 17 state teams working together on this very important societal issue.
+Rural Families Speak: A multi-state research project that tracked the well-being and functioning of rural low-income families in the context of welfare reform.
+Created by the late Dr. Jean Bauer, the Minnesota state team was among 17 teams across the country working on this very important societal issue.

 Outreach & Engagement